ramon-alpal/marques/README.md

     git clone 'https://github.com/ramon-alpal/marques'
     cd marques
-    sudo sh produ ca inst
+    sudo sh produ en install

 During the installation you will be asked a user for installing it the local configuration's file.

-You can optionally make a local installation modifying the heading's variables of the script `produ`' or changing the environment variable `$PREF`.
+You can optionally make a local installation modifying the heading's variables of the script `produ` or changing the environment variable `$PREF`.

 ## Configuration and Usage